kuhlaid/carrboro-composting/docs/intro.md

 # Goal

-To promote composting in Carrboro in an effort to reduce waste and create healthier soils.
+To promote composting in Carrboro in an effort to reduce waste, reduce emissions, and create healthier soils.

 ## Want to start a similar program in your neighborhood?